Skip to main content

 It comes up off the San Pablo Bay before sunrise.
 Thick, damp, weirdly quiet.
 Sits on the vineyards like it has nowhere else to be.
 By mid-morning it lifts and the light goes gold and sharp—the kind of light that makes people put their phones in a drawer and forget about them for hours.

 Carneros is the cooler, windier, less famous end of Napa Valley.
-The wines are different down here—Pinot Noir and Chardonnay instead of the big Cabernets—and the whole pace of things runs slower.
-Fewer tour buses.
-More birds.
+The wines are different down there—Pinot Noir and Chardonnay instead of the big Cabernets—and the whole pace of things runs slower.

 Carneros Resort and Spa doesn't have a main building, which might be the key to the whole experience.
-Freestanding cottages, dozens of them, spread across working culinary gardens and olive groves and actual grapevines that are part of the Carneros AVA.
+Freestanding cottages, dozens of them, spread across working culinary gardens, olive groves and grapevines that are part of the Carneros American Viticultural Area (AVA).
 Early morning, walking through, the property feels like a very expensive farm that someone decided to put soaking tubs in.
 That is meant as a compliment.

-The Signature Cottages are where most guests end up.
+The Signature Cottages are where most guests stay.
 Wood-burning fireplaces.
 An outdoor shower that will ruin every other shower going forward.
-The beds are the kind nobody can describe without sounding like an advertisement—suffice it to say nine uninterrupted hours is not unusual here.
+The beds are the kind nobody can describe without sounding like an advertisement—suffice it to say eight uninterrupted hours is not unusual here.
 The backyards are private enough that an entire afternoon can pass with a book and not another guest in sight.

 The luxury here is quiet in a way that sneaks up on people.
 No marble lobbies.
 No chandeliers.
 Just an outdoor shower that works perfectly, a cottage door that creaks when it opens at dawn, and fog on the vines.

 A routine forms without anyone planning it.
 Coffee on the porch.
-A wander through the FARM culinary gardens, which are real gardens, not a set piece—staff can be spotted actually harvesting chard most mornings.
-Maybe a ten-minute drive to Domaine Carneros for a mid-morning sparkling wine.
+A wander through the FARM culinary gardens, which are real gardens, not a set piece: staff can be spotted actually harvesting chard most mornings.
+Maybe a ten-minute drive to Domaine Carneros for a mid-day sparkling wine.
 That estate, founded by Taittinger, looks like a château that got lost on its way to Champagne and ended up on a California hillside.
 The terrace alone justifies the detour.

 Lunch back at FARM restaurant.
-The vegetables come from the gardens on the property, and the kitchen treats them with the kind of care that makes a person remember farm-to-table used to mean something before every restaurant with a window box started claiming it.
+The vegetables come from the on-property gardens, and the kitchen treats them with the kind of care that reminds you what farm-to-table really means: produce picked at its peak, handled simply, and served with a clear sense of place.

 Late afternoon the Town Square gets going.
 Wine tastings.
 Honey tastings.
 Sometimes live music.
 The particular satisfaction of watching someone at the next table realize they haven't looked at their phone since breakfast.
 The rooftop pool has a view over the vines that, after a glass of the local Pinot Noir, has been known to rearrange priorities.

-For wine enthusiasts: the Carneros AVA is weirdly underrated for how good it is.
+For wine enthusiasts: the Carneros AVA is very underrated for how good it is.
 Less crowded than Oakville or Rutherford.
-The producers—Etude, Bouchaine, Saintsbury, Domaine Carneros—make cool-climate Pinot Noir and Chardonnay that tastes nothing like the big ripe Cabs everyone associates with Napa.
+The producers—Etude, Bouchaine, Saintsbury, Domaine Carneros—make cool-climate Pinot Noir and Chardonnay that tastes nothing like the big ripe Cabs everyone associates with Napa Valley.
 Leaner, more nervous, more interesting.
 This resort sits in the geographic center of all of it.

 Also worth noting: the property genuinely welcomes dogs.
-Not in the way that means a dog is technically allowed but everyone gives side-eye.
 If Hugo's coming, bring him.

 Mount View Hotel & Spa — Calistoga